 (Vs. 5-8) We see God protect the family as they traveled to Luz (which he re-named El-Bethel = The Strong God of the House of God).
-Here his nurse, Deborah, dies which means that his mother, Rebekah, had probably died before and the nurse had come to live with Levi.
+Here his nurse, Deborah, dies which means that his mother, Rebekah, had probably died before and the nurse had come to live with Jacob.

 (Vs. 9-15) Once there, God appears to Jacob once again to renew the promise to Him:

 - That he is indeed a prince (Israel) in case he felt unworthy because of his failure, God reassures him that he can and shall wear this name.

 - That great nations will come from him, that he will not be destroyed by his enemies.